It’s estimated that road rage is a factor in more than half of fatal crashes in the country, according to AAA.

 According to a 2016 AAA study, many drivers admitted having let their anger take the best of them by either being the aggressor or reacting to an aggressive driver.

-“One, you have the potential to have vehicle damage or violating roadway or traffic laws but you also have that fear of being hurt yourself by this other person,” said Sgt.
+“One, you have the potential to have vehicle damage or violating roadway or traffic laws, but you also have that fear of being hurt yourself by this other person,” said Sgt.
 Page.

 The main road rage offenses are cutting drivers off, driving slowly in the left lane, tailgating, and gesturing.

-“Some us are very animated when drive and when we speak when you do that inside the vehicle the other person can’t hear what you’re saying they just see all the gestures and that may be taken the wrong way,” said Sgt.
+“Some us are very animated when driving and when we speak when you do that inside the vehicle the other person can’t hear what you’re saying they just see all the gestures and that may be taken the wrong way,” said Sgt.
 Page.